University of Valle: Student profile

+As of 2024, the University of Valle enrolls approximately 35,000 students.
+Of these, around 30,000 are undergraduate students, while about 3,000 are enrolled in graduate programs, including specializations, master's, and doctoral studies.
+In that year, the university admitted 5,481 students across two academic periods, resulting in an acceptance rate of about 88.01%.

+In 2023, the University of Valle graduated a total of 5,106 individuals, including 3,016 bachelor's degrees, 923 technologists, 551 master's degrees, 510 specialists, and 106 doctoral degrees.
+This figure represents one of the highest outputs in the country, reflecting the institution's significant impact both regionally and nationally.
+Notably, the number of female graduates exceeded that of male graduates, indicating a growing trend of female leadership and contribution to the region's skilled workforce.
+The diversity of the student body is also evident during graduation ceremonies, where members of Colombian indigenous communities proudly display their traditional attire, symbolizing integration and the inclusive processes fostered by the alma mater.

+In 2024, the University of Valle was recognized among Colombia's top institutions based on the results of the Saber Pro exams, administered by the ICFES.
+According to a Ministry of Education resolution issued on December 4, 2024, the university ranked eighth nationally, with 35 students achieving top-tier scores.

 University profile

 The university has eight faculties and two institutes that between them offer 258 academic programs.
 181 of these are undergraduate programs, and 94 are postgraduate, including 8 doctoral degrees by research.
 Of this, 189 programs are offered in the city of Cali, and 69 in the regional campuses.
 The duration of the programs are three years for an Associate, five years for a Bachelor, one and a half years for a graduate diploma, two years for a Master, and five years for a Doctorate.
 As of 2009, 30 of the undergraduate programs have received a high quality accreditation from the ministry of education.
 In 2005, the university received an overall high quality accreditation from the Ministry of National Education, making it one of 15 in the country to have received such an award.
 The accreditation was for eight years, a period surpassed only by those given to the Antioquia and Andes universities.

 By 2008 the faculty consisted of 836 tenured full-time professors, 32.9% female and 67.1% male, and 411 full-time equivalent non-tenured professors.
 The highest academic degree attained by each member of the faculty broke down as follows: